atomvm/atomvm_rebar3_plugin/README.md

     erlang.beam [572]

 > Note.
 The `packbeam` tool can be created by running `make escript` in the `_build/default/plugins/packbeam` directory.

+The `packbeam` target will use timestamps to determine whether a rebuild is necessary.
+However, timestamps may not be enough to trigger a rebuild, for example, if a dependency was added or removed.
+You can force a rebuild of AVM file by adding the `-f` flag (or `--force`), with no arguments.
+All AVM files, including AVM files for dependencies, will be rebuilt regardless of timestamps.

 ### `esp32-flash` target